SlyJose/Hacking-Notes/Hacking-Vault/dcsync.md

       des_cbc_md5       (4096) : 629189372a372fda
 ```

-Here we have extracted the NTLM and AES keys for the krbtgt account using _lamb_ (a domain admin).
+Here we have extracted the NTLM and AES keys for the krbtgt account using _nlamb_ (a domain admin).

 ### ⚠ Opsec